pourmalek/CovidVisualizedMethodology/README.md

 Here are three examples illustrating what the CovidVisualized tools provide in addition to the individual models.

 Example 1 is for Iran.

-Example 2 is for Canada and its province, and example 3 looks at the global level and WHO regions.
+Example 2 is for Canada and its province.

+Example 3 looks at the global level and WHO regions.

 For sample applications of “covir2” to countries without subnational estimates see Afghanistan, Pakistan,  Japan 20210506, Japan 20210928